Quasinormal Ringing and Unruh-Verlinde Temperature of the Frolov Black Hole: WKB method and QNM frequencies

+The functional form of $Q(x)$ influences the structure of the effective potential in the master equation; the actual decay or growth of perturbations is determined only after specifying the appropriate initial data and boundary conditions which are discussed above.

+To compute the QNM frequencies and analyze the stability of the Frolov black hole under given test field perturbations, we use the WKB approximation.
+This semi-analytic technique is particularly well-suited for potentials with a barrier-like structure, as is the case here, where the Regge--Wheeler (RW) potential governs the evolution of perturbations (see Fig.~\ref{Pot1}, \ref{Pot2}, \ref{Pot3}, and \ref{Pot4}).

 The Schr\"odinger-like equation in curved spacetime was first solved using the WKB method by Schutz and Will in 1985~\cite{Schutz_1985}.
 Iyer and Will subsequently extended the formalism to third order in 1987~\cite{Iyer_1987}, significantly improving its precision.
-Later, Konoplya extended the method up to sixth order~\cite{Konoplya:2019hlu}, and more recently, Matyjasek and Opala pushed the approximation to the thirteenth order~\cite{Matyjasek:2017psv}.
-While higher-order WKB schemes typically increase accuracy, they may also introduce numerical instabilities.
-In particular, results obtained at very high orders, such as the thirteenth, sometimes deviate significantly from those at lower orders due to error amplification and lack of convergence~\cite{Hatsuda:2019eoj}. \\
+Later, Konoplya extended the method up to sixth order~\cite{Konoplya:2003ii}.
+While higher-order WKB schemes generally improve accuracy, the WKB expansion itself is asymptotic and may fail to converge at higher orders.
+To mitigate this limitation, one typically employs Padé approximants, following Matyjasek and Opala ~\cite{Matyjasek:2017psv}, which enhance the convergence properties of the WKB series.
+It is worth noting that the results obtained at very high orders, such as the thirteenth, sometimes deviate significantly from those at lower orders due to error amplification and lack of convergence~\cite{Hatsuda:2019eoj}.

-In this work, we focus primarily on the sixth and eighth order WKB approximations, which strike a good balance between accuracy and computational simplicity.
+In this work, we focus primarily on the sixth and eighth-order WKB approximations, which strikes a good balance between accuracy and computational simplicity.
+The general WKB expression for the frequencies can be expressed as an expansion around the eikonal limit, as follows